oomlout/oomlout_oomp_builder/navigation/oobb/part/holder/05_03_03_ex_motor_stepper_nema_17_flat_shifted_spacer_10_mm/part/readme.md

-# Oobb Part Holder 05 03 03 Ex Motor Stepper Nema 17 Flat Shifted Spacer 10 Mm
+# Oobb Part Holder 05 03 03 Ex Motor Stepper Nema 17 Flat Shifted Spacer 10 mm

 note: This is part of OOMP the Oopen Organization Method For Parts.
 For more details: https://github.com/oomlout/oomp_base